 The Library Director, Reference/Adult Services Librarian, and Youth Services Librarians read reviews in professional journals and consult publishers’ catalogs as well as other review sources to aid in selection of material.
 An attempt is made to include material by Mashpee and Cape Cod authors that meet the criteria stated above.

 The Library maintains an attractive, up-to-date collection through continual evaluation of material.
 The process and decision to remove an item follows the same criteria as when the item was first selected for inclusion in the collection.
-In addition, criteria such as obsolete information, insufficient use, excessive wear and tear, space availability and changing customer interests are considered.
-Duplicate copies and items superseded by newer editions are reviewed for possible removal.
+In addition, the Library considers criteria such as obsolete information, insufficient use, excessive wear and tear, space availability and changing customer interests are considered.
+Staff may review duplicate copies and items superseded by newer editions for possible removal.

-Discarded material becomes surplus property and may be sold for fund-raising purposes to benefit the Library.
+The Library may sell discarded material as surplus property for fund-raising purposes and to benefit the Library.

 The Library welcomes gift material in accordance with the Library Gift Policy.
-Gifts are accepted with the understanding that they become the property of the Mashpee Public Library and can be retained or disposed of at the discretion of the Library.
+The Library accepts gifts with the understanding that they become the property of the Library and can be retained or disposed of at their discretion.
 Items added to the collection are judged according to the same criteria as new material.
 The Library can provide a receipt for tax purposes stating the number and type of items donated but cannot assign a monetary value to them.

 Gifts of large collections will receive careful study.
-The implications of cost, maintenance and growth must be considered before acceptance.
+The Library must consider the implications of cost, maintenance and growth before acceptance.

 The Library welcomes gifts, trusts, or bequests for the purchase of every type of Library material.
 An appropriate bookplate will identify the donor and organization or person for whom the donation was made.

 The Library will re-evaluate the selection or placement of a specific item in its collection upon submission of a properly completed Request for Reconsideration of Library Material form.
 These forms are available at the First Floor Public Service Desk.
-Forms will be accepted from adult cardholders who are residents of the Library’s legal service area and who have read, viewed, or listened to the material in its entirety.
+Cardholders who are residents of the Library’s legal service area and who have read, viewed, or listened to the material in its entirety may submit a form.

-Forms must be completed in their entirety, including the date, and the cardholder’s name, address, phone number, Library card number, signature, and rationale for reconsideration and requested action.
+For reconsideration and requested action, patrons must complete forms in their entirety, including the date, and the cardholder’s name, address, phone number, Library card number, signature, and rationale.

-The appropriate Librarian, in consultation with the Director, will make the initial decision regarding the item’s disposition.
+The appropriate Librarian, in consultation with the Director, makes the initial decision regarding the item’s disposition.
 The Librarian’s decision may be appealed to the Director.
-In such cases the Director, in consultation with professional librarians, will make a decision regarding the item’s disposition.
+In such cases the Director, in consultation with professional librarians, makes a decision regarding the item’s disposition.
 The Director’s decision may be appealed to the Library Board of Trustees, whose decision is final and binding.
-Material will remain in circulation during the reconsideration process.
+However, material will remain in circulation during the reconsideration process.

 Future requests for reviewing the same item will be addressed only if the grounds for reconsideration are substantially different from previous requests.

-1. Completed forms should be delivered, as appropriate, to the Library Director.
+1. Deliver forms, as appropriate, to the Library Director.

 2. Within two weeks, the Librarian in consultation with the Director will make an initial assessment of the request and contact the cardholder in writing.

-3. If the cardholder is not satisfied with the Librarian’s decision, he or she may appeal in writing to the Director within two weeks.
-In such cases, the Director will review the request.
+3. Cardholders not satisfied with the Librarian’s decision, may appeal in writing to the Director within two weeks.
+In such cases, the Director reviews the request.

 The Director will: